knuckleswtf/scribe/docs/migrating.md

 - Remove the `apply.response_calls.headers`.
 Move any headers you had there to `apply.headers`

 ## Assets
 - If you've published the vendor views, rename them (for instance to `route.old.blade.php`).
-Publish the new views via `php artisan vendor:publish --provider="Mpociot\ApiDoc\ApiDocGeneratorServiceProvider" --tag=apidoc-views`.
+Publish the new views via `php artisan vendor:publish --provider="Knuckles\Scribe\ScribeServiceProvider" --tag=scribe-views`.
 Compare the two views and reconcile your changes, then delete the old views.
 Some of the data being passed to the views (the `$route` object) has changed in either name or format, so things will likely break if you use old views.
 The major change here is the introduction of the `urlParameters` section and the collapsing of route `title`, `description`, `groupName`, `groupDescription`, and authentication status (`authenticated` into a `metadata` section.

 - The location of the source files for the generated docs has changed.
 Move any prepend/append files you've created from `public/docs/source` to the new location (`resources/docs/source`)